PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Convergence tests

-The \bp calculated with the \textit{separated universes} technique are also close to the {\it universality relation}, displayed as pink lines in \autoref{fig:bphi_convergence}.
-These relations is found from \autoref{eq:power_spectrum_scale_dependent_bias}, as the boxes of the \textit{separate universes} simulations are quite small and a direct measurement of the linear bias through the halo power spectrum is very contaminated by the non-linearities of the small scales ($k_{f,\, {\rm HR}} \sim 0.09 \; h\, {\rm Mpc}^{-1}$ and $k_{f,\, {\rm LR}} \sim 0.02 \; h\, {\rm Mpc}^{-1}$).
+The universality relation is displayed as pink lines in \autoref{fig:bphi_convergence}.
+We used both the linear bias, $b_1$, coming from the measurements on the \textsc{PNG-UNIT} simulation (continuous line) and $b_1$ coming from \citet{Tinker_2010} (dashed line).
+We do not measure $b_1$ from the separate universe simulations as the box size of the simulations is relatively small ($L_{\rm box} = 67.5\, h^{-1}\,{\rm Mpc}$ and $L_{\rm box} = 250\, h^{-1}\,{\rm Mpc}$ for the high-resolution and low-resolution simulations respectively) and direct measurement of the linear bias through the halo power spectrum may be significantly contaminated by the non-linearities of the small scales ($k_{f,\, {\rm HR}} \sim 0.09 \; h\, {\rm Mpc}^{-1}$ and $k_{f,\, {\rm LR}} \sim 0.02 \; h\, {\rm Mpc}^{-1}$).

-Comparing both panels in \autoref{fig:bphi_convergence}, we find values of \bp that are consistent for haloes with masses above $M_{\rm halo, \; min}\sim 20 \, m_{\rm part}$.
-The differences between the average \bp values from the \textit{separate universe} technique are within $2\sigma$ of the corresponding values from the \textsc{PNG-UNITsims}.
-This comparison is done bin by bin in halo mass.
-For the \textit{separate universe} technique, we estimate a global error in \bp, by combining the measurements from both the high and low-resolution simulations, using \autoref{eq:bphi_mean} and \autoref{eq:err_SU}.
-With this procedure, we expect to obtain more statistically reliable errors, compared to those coming from a single set of simulations.
+The error bars obtained for the separate universe method might not be robust.
+On the one hand, we find that the high-resolution separate universe simulations do not agree with the low-resolution simulations, as shown in the lower panel of \autoref{fig:bphi_convergence}.
+The real error bars should, at least, reflect the difference between both.
+On the other hand, the scatter around the universality relation is much bigger than the error bar reported by this method.
+This is specially significant for $M_{\rm halo}$ between $1\times 10^{11}\, h^{-1} M_\odot$ and $5\times 10^{11}\, h^{-1} M_\odot$.

-Finally, we measure $p$ from the \textit{separate universe} and from the \textsc{LR-UNIT} simulations.
-Information on the linear bias, $b_1$, is required to obtain $p$ from \autoref{eq:bphi_p}.
-For the simulations with initial conditions with PNG, we obtain similar results for $p$ either using $b_1$ coming from \citet{Tinker_2010} or those directly obtained from the simulations.
-In particular, we obtain $p=0.959\pm0.014$ for the \textsc{PNG-UNIT} and $p=0.972\pm0.017$ for the \textsc{LR-UNIT}.
-These values are consistent with our previous results.
+We estimate a global error in \bp by combining the measurements from both the high and low-resolution simulations, taking the mean value and the absolute difference as the error, similar to what we did to compute $b_\phi$ from the high-As and the low-As simulations in \autoref{eq:bphi_mean} and \autoref{eq:err_SU}.
+With this procedure, we expect to obtain more reliable errors than those from a single set of simulations (i.e. high or low-resolution).